-After twenty years advising nonprofits, I can truly say that if I knew how hard being entrepreneurial was before I started, I might have chosen differently.
+After twenty years advising nonprofits, I can genuinely say that if I knew how hard being entrepreneurial was before I started, I might have chosen differently.
 Most founders of successful nonprofits will agree with me.
 It is hard.
-Nonetheless the journey continues.
+Nonetheless, the journey continues.
 Overcome this doubt as often as necessary by remembering your vision.
 Is the vision worth it?
 Yes?
 Grow your income.

 Hold this thought: The vision is worth any challenges faced on the journey.

 Besides mental roadblocks, nonprofits crash into process challenges when they seek to grow earned income.
 Here are four:

 Both too many and also too few ideas belong to the creative process.
 (See this for more about the creative process.)
 Too few ideas indicate you have unexplored options.
 Every viable nonprofit has at least ten —maybe even thirty opportunities to earn income.
 Generate them.
 Stuck with six?
 Ask your peers.
 Seek out the advice of an expert.
 Collecting lots of ideas leads to the challenge of too many ideas.
 In this case, apply an objective decision-making process to analyze the options to identify the best choices.